 As soon as your payment is confirmed, your books will appear in your bookshelf for download.**

-*If you've purchased pre-sale titles, they'll appear in your bookshelf two days before their official release date.
+**If you've purchased pre-sale titles, they'll appear in your bookshelf two days before their official release date.
 If you've purchaed using an e-check, your title(s) will not appear in your bookshelf until your e-check clears.

 We use two separate ratings in concert: Heat Waves (how explicit) and Frequency (how often).
 Both are on a scale of 1 to 5.
 We also use a number of tags to specify the type of content (for example, “bondage,” “flogging,” “rimming,” “threesome,” etc.) and help you find exactly the kind of story you’re in the mood to read.